-- Librarians do many chores, such as re-shelving books, tidying up the library, helping clients find books, sorting new holdings, and so on - One of their chores is to work the counter, which is the emphasis of this project. - During quiet periods

-- staff do routine chores, and only go to the counter when a client approaches it.

-- During busy periods, - one staff member is always at the counter, and calls other staff to the counter when the line-up starts growing - lineups routinely grow to about 3-5 people, with longer lineups being rare - customers rarely have to wait more than 5 minutes before being served
+- Librarians do many chores, such as re-shelving books, tidying up the library, helping clients find books, sorting new holdings, and so on. - One of their chores is to work the counter, which is the emphasis of this project. - The library varies greatly in the number of patrons that visit it: - During quiet periods: Staff do routine chores, and only go to the counter when a client approaches it. - During busy periods: One staff member is always at the counter, and calls other staff to the counter when the line-up starts growing.
+Lineups routinely grow to about 3-5 people, with longer lineups being rare.
+Customers rarely have to wait more than 5 minutes before being served.